valbuild/template-nextjs-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
+You can start editing the page by modifying `app/(main)/page.val.ts`.
 The page auto-updates as you edit the file.

+## File structure

+It is recommended that all pages and layouts should be put under the (main) group (or another group you create yourself).
+The reason for this is to make sure the `(main)/layout.tsx` does not interfere with Val Studio.

 ## Val Studio